BADMS/skin.umega/README.md

 # skin.umega
+skin.µmega

-Plex Home Theater skin based on Maximinimalism by theDeadMan skin.maximinimalism
+Plex Home Theater skin based on Maximinimalism by theDeadman skin.maximinimalism

 Maximinimalism is a skin for Kodi 14 (Helix) by theDeadman.